KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

   Learning to use move semantics is crucial for good C++11 style.
 Moves are cheaper than copies and allow passing around large objects by value- something that was a big no-no in C++03.
-I've noticed that many (including me), have trouble with some of the concepts initially.
+I've noticed that many (including me), had trouble with some of the concepts initially.
 The article aims to crack down on common stumbling points.

 category: technical
 testing: true
-published: true
+published: false
 tags:
   - c++11
 ---